AY2425S2-CS2113-W13-2/tp/docs/UserGuide.md

 Priority: LOW

 #### Notes: `listall`
+You need to log in to an ADMIN account first.
-Displays all events in the storage only for admin level users.
+Displays all events in the storage.
+Only ADMIN can list all events.

 You’ll be prompted to choose a sort order:
 - `priority` — by priority, then end time